African humid period: Fluctuations

-Climate variability during the AHP is poorly documented, but some gaps with less precipitation took place during the late glacial and the Holocene.
+Climate variability during the AHP is poorly documented, but some periods of reduced precipitation occurred during the late glacial and the Holocene.
 During the Younger Dryas 12,500–11,500 years ago, the North Atlantic and Europe became much colder again and there was a phase of drought in the area of the African humid period, extending over both East Africa, (Note: There is conflicting evidence on whether the Younger Dryas was wetter or drier in tropical southeastern Africa.) where lake levels dropped in eastern Africa, southern Africa, equatorial Africa and West Africa.
 The dry interval extended to India and the Mediterranean where dune activity occurred in the Negev.
-At the end of the Younger Dryas, precipitation, lake levels and river runoff increased again, although south of the equator the return of humid conditions was slower than the relatively abrupt change to its north.
+At the end of the Younger Dryas, precipitation, lake levels, and river runoff increased again, although south of the equator the return of humid conditions was slower than the relatively abrupt change to its north.

 Another dry phase took place about 8,200 years ago, spanning East Africa and Northern Africa (Note: Whether it also took place in Asia is unclear; perhaps it was too short to trigger climate changes recognizable in records but some evidence has been found.) as documented by various lines of evidence such as decreased water levels in lakes.
 It coincided with cooling in the Northern Atlantic, in surrounding landmasses such as Greenland and around the world; the drought may be related to the 8.2 kiloyear event which separates the Greenlandian and Northgrippian stages of the Holocene and lasted for about one millennium.
 The 8,200 year event has also been noted in the Maghreb, where it is associated with a transition of the Capsian culture as well as with cultural changes both in the Sahara and the Mediterranean; at the Gobero cemetery a population change occurred after this dry interruption but the occurrence of widespread cultural changes appears to be questionable.
 This episode appears to have been caused by the draining of ice-dammed lakes in North America although a low latitude origin has also been suggested.

-Cooling of the Northern Atlantic during Heinrich event 1 and the Younger Dryas associated with a weaker Atlantic meridional overturning circulation leads to atmospheric pressure anomalies that shift the African Easterly Jet and precipitation belts south, making Northern Africa drier.
+Cooling of the Northern Atlantic during Heinrich event 1 and the Younger Dryas, associated with a weaker Atlantic meridional overturning circulation, leads to atmospheric pressure anomalies that shift the African Easterly Jet and precipitation belts southward, making Northern Africa drier.
 Storm tracks shift north away from the Mediterranean.
 Earlier Heinrich events were also accompanied by drought in North Africa.
 Likewise, a weakening of moisture transport and a less eastward position of the Congo Air Boundary contributed to reducing precipitation in East Africa although some parts of southern Africa at Lake Malawi were wetter during the Younger Dryas.